 Application to restrain presentation of petition involving cross-border insolvency matters.

-Secretary of State for Business, Innovation & Skills v Akhtar 3 day trial defending director disqualification proceedings (led by Michael Booth QC)
+Secretary of State for Business, Innovation and Skills v Akhtar 3 day trial defending director disqualification proceedings (led by Michael Booth QC)

 Multiple applications to restrain presentation of / advertisement of winding up petition